Forget counting sheep. Snack on these healthy foods to help you sleep and you'll fall asleep easier and sleep soundly.

 The carbohydrates in nonfat popcorn help bring the amino acid tryptophan into your brain, where it's used to make a sleep-inducing neurotransmitter called serotonin.
-Since eating a heavy meal within two hours of bedtime can keep you awake, low-calorie popcorn (just 93 calories in three cups popped) is a great late-night snack.
+Since eating a heavy meal within two hours of bedtime can keep you awake, popcorn (just 93 calories in three cups popped) is a great late-night snack.
 Choose plain, fat-free popcorn and jazz it up with some curry powder or any of these other tricked out popcorn toppings.

 2 of 10All photos

-Halibut is packed with two building blocks for better sleep: tryptophan and vitamin B6, and when it comes to seafood, halibut has a mild flavor and meaty texture that appeals to finicky seafood eaters.
-Other foods high in tryptophan include poultry, beef, soybeans, milk, cheese, yogurt, nuts, and eggs. ("Milk" can mean a lot of different things these days.
-Check out this guide to find the best milk for you.)
+Halibut is packed with two building blocks for better sleep: tryptophan and vitamin B6, and when it comes to seafood, halibut has a mild flavor and meaty texture that appeals to finicky fish eaters.
+Other foods high in tryptophan include poultry, beef, soybeans, milk, cheese, yogurt, nuts, and eggs.

 3 of 10All photos

 Packed with antioxidants, protein, and vitamins, this treat satisfies your creamy, sweet craving as well as ice cream—without the sugar bomb.

 BTW, a lassi is basically a smoothie, but it's always made with yogurt.
 To make a mango lassi: cut up one fresh, peeled mango and put it in a blender.
 Add a handful of ice, a small scoop of plain Greek yogurt (go with full-fat dairy for all its health benefits) and a splash of water or milk.
 Add a dash of stevia for extra sweetness if desired.

 Don't like mangoes?
 Substitute frozen berries or watermelon.